de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Preliminaries

 \end{theorem} Hence $\nu_1 \sigma_2 - \nu_2 \sigma_1 + \nu_0\gamma$ and $\nu_1 \sigma_2 - \nu_2 \sigma_1 + \nu_0\widetilde{\gamma}$ are (the input and output, respectively) determinantal representations of the discriminant curve $C$.
 Then for each $\nu = (\nu_0,\nu_1,\nu_2)\in C$ we define non-trivial subspaces of $E$ by:

-The complete characteristic function is a function of two independent variables and does not admit satisfactory factorization properties as in the single-operator colligation case.
-However, when restricting the CCF to $\mathcal E (\lambda)$ it fits to the geometrical descriptions of the system associated to the vessel.
+The complete characteristic function is a function of two independent variables and does not admit a satisfactory factorization theory as in the single-operator colligation case.
+However, we can restrict the CCF to the discriminant curve $C$ and to the family of subspaces $\mathcal{E}(\lambda)$.
+More precisely, the \textit{joint characteristic function} (JCF) \cite[Section 10.3]{KLMV},